mediafreakch/i18n-poc/README.md

 # To be improved

 - ~~move template pre-compilation to server-side (now happening inside index.js of each internal component).
 Maybe using a browserify transform?~~
-- don't expose locales as a window global.
-Using browserify -r -x args instead?
+- ~~don't expose locales as a window global.
+Using browserify -r -x args instead?~~ Would result in a global too.
 - make `utility.js` a component with a binary (so that others can simply call the binary inside their npm scripts)
 - wait for roddeh/i18njs#2 to take i18njs from npmjs.org
 - The present approach makes published packages hard to consume.
 Try another way, eg. using browserify-transforms / parcelify.